danep93/ceelo_sim/README.md

 <img width="1480" alt="Pasted Graphic 16" src="https://user-images.githubusercontent.com/8129369/206085137-d31c9820-5a64-47fc-9b89-a6061211fab8.png">
 <img width="1493" alt="Pasted Graphic 17" src="https://user-images.githubusercontent.com/8129369/206085160-55c52f0f-d048-46f5-9edc-677342d48f5f.png">

 (5,5,3) beats (4,6,1) even though (4,6,1) is a more “anomalously good” role.
-That’s because it is a better roll when you normalize by round.
+That’s because it is a better roll when you [normalize](https://en.wikipedia.org/wiki/Normalization_(statistics)) by round.
 So if I went first and rolled (4,6,1) I could stop there and maximize my WLR (since it only goes down from there).
-However, that won’t win the pot and I’m forced to keep rolling.
+However, that won’t win the pot and I’m forced to keep rolling. **__So in the example of a game with up to 47 people, if you go first and get (4,6,1) you are expected to win.
+However, if you go second and the first player gets (5,5,3), then he will most likely beat you, even in 3 rolls (85th vs 89th percentile).__**

 #### 2. When do you choose lower-concordance-higher-value over higher-concordance-lower-value?